alexmechanic/eclipse-plugins-maven-build/eclipse/README.md

 ## Prequisities

-In order to setup your Eclipse multi-platform build envoronment, you need to follow the steps:
+In order to setup your Eclipse multi-platform build envoronment, you need to split Eclipse platform builds into 3 parts: base (platform-independent part), linux and win32.

+To do so, you can use one of the following methods:

+### Manual splitting

+If you want to manually split Eclipse distributions, follow the steps:

 1. Get [Eclipse IDE](https://www.eclipse.org/downloads/packages/) of the desired version for both OS (Windows and Linux).
 Both packages must be the same release/version
 2. Unarchive the packages